yottapanda/website/content/posts/outdated-ai.md

 I've recently started working for a new company as a DevOps Engineer 🥳.
 We use Python exclusively for our projects here; Picking it up again has been an... _interesting_ experience.
 I am reminded of how little fun I have when getting Python to work for anything beyond scripting.
-That's a little beyond the point of this post, though.
+That's a rant for another time, though.

 Soon after I joined the company, I was tasked with introducing separate deployment environments; production, staging, etc.
 At the time, they had one database instance handling the live service and their development work simultaneously.